profweiliu/design-resilient-communities/report.md

 By conducting their own comparative research and learning from peers' presentations, students will develop a broader understanding of urban resilience as a multi-dimensional concept that integrates environmental, social, economic, and institutional perspectives.

-## Presentation Requirement (15 minutes)
+## Presentation (15 minutes)

-The presentation should focus on comparison, not description alone.
-Students are encouraged to use slides, diagrams, or tables.
+Students are encouraged to use slides, diagrams, tables or other visual materials as appropriate.
+There is no required presentation format.
+You are free to organize and communicate your analysis in a way best supports your argument, as long as the components below are clearly addressed.

+Your presentation should address all of the following areas:
 - City Context
     - Basic information on each city (location, population, major environmental risks)
     - Why these risks matter for the city